4 Top Tips For Cycling Safety

 Hand in hand with the highway code comes keeping your eyes peeled for surrounding cars, lorries, motorbikes and any other moving vehicle that could cause an accident.
 Junctions are where most bicycle related road accidents occur, especially when it comes to left turns, so make sure you hang back and give vehicles on the road plenty of space.
 Be particularly cautious with long vehicles and HGVs as these guys need even more room to manoeuvre.

 3. Make sure you’re looking the part

 As well as giving other vehicles on the road a wide berth for your own safety, you can take extra precautions when it comes to what you (and your bicycle) are wearing.
 Kit yourself out in some reflective gear, use lights after dark and, of course, never hop on the saddle without a well fitting helmet.
+It’s fairly easy to source protective gear online from brands like BikeParts so make sure to research your options thoroughly.
 As well as updating your safe-savvy wardrobe, make sure you run regular maintenance checks on your bicycle to ensure that everything is running in full working order.